-You’ve already overcome the hurdle of how to get a trained service dog, now you need to figure out the costs associated with them.
-It’s often tough to pin down the exact price of a service dog, and that’s because there can be dozens of variables.
+It’s often tough to pin down the exact price of a service dog and that’s because there can be dozens of variables.
 Will you buy a dog and then train it yourself?
 Will you train your existing dog?
-Will you use an organization to adopt a trained dog?
+Will you use an organisation to adopt a trained dog?
 Keeping these factors in mind, here are the general costs.

 How much does it cost to get a service dog?

-An already trained service dog from a reputable organization typically costs anywhere from $20,000 to $40,000.
-There are many nonprofits that offer discounts or service dogs at no charge to those in need, but you need to apply to these programs.
-They usually have a long wait list of a year or longer.
+An already trained service dog from a reputable organisation typically costs anywhere from £20,000 to £40,000.
+There are many not-for-profits that offer discounts or service dogs at no charge to those in need, but these organisations usually have a long waiting list of up to a few years.

 How much does it cost to train a service dog?

 The cost of training a service dog depends on the needs and disabilities of the individual it serves.
-Service dog training costs can range from a few thousand dollars to over $20,000, according to At Your Service Dog Training.
-This is because these animals are required to solve specific issues and enroll in an intense training program in order to be called service animals.
+Service dog training costs can range from a few thousand dollars to over £20,000, according to At Your Service Dog Training.

 How can you find service dog financial assistance?

-The high costs of service dogs can be discouraging, and it doesn’t help that insurance and Medicaid don’t cover any of these expenses.
+The high costs of service dogs can be discouraging.
 Fortunately, there are still ways to get service dog financial assistance.

 Crowdfunding for a service dog

 GoFundMe makes it easy for friends and family to show their support so you can get welcome a canine companion into your home.
-You can set up a fundraiser within minutes, and our free fundraising platform lets you keep more of your donations.
+You can set up a fundraiser within minutes.

 If you’re still uncertain about how to create a compelling fundraiser, our blog has plenty of pet fundraising tips to get you started.
 Start by reading the blog post Pet Fundraising Guide: Tips for Success.